What to do if you get sick in Japan

 Where did I finally get medical help?

 The hospital wasn’t fancy or especially very technologically advanced looking.
 It was white, bland, simple, sterile, and quiet.
-What stood out for me was that there were no signs in English anywhere in the hospital.
+There were no signs in English.

-A woman came out from a room in back of the front reception desk.
+A woman came out from a room behind the reception desk.
 She spoke English quite well.
-I think her job was to be an interpreter.
+I think her job was to interpret.
 She sat me down at a table and gave me a form to fill out, translating the parts that I didn’t understand.
 There’s absolutely no English on the form.
 I can read some Kanji because I studied Chinese before.
 However, this knowledge didn’t get me too far on the form.

 When I told her my problem, she looked up the word, “blister,” in her dictionary.
 She had the same quizzical look on her face as everyone else did.